Volkswagen Atlas

 The Volkswagen Atlas is a mid-size crossover SUV manufactured by the German automaker Volkswagen since 2017.
 Developed mainly for the North American and Chinese market, the vehicle is based on the Volkswagen Group MQB platform.
-Outside the US and Canadian markets, the vehicle is marketed as the Volkswagen Teramont.
-It is positioned above the long-wheelbase Tiguan and below the smaller but upscale Touareg.
+Outside the US, Canadian, and Chilean markets, the vehicle is marketed as the Volkswagen Teramont.
+It is positioned above the long-wheelbase Tiguan and below the smaller but more upmarket Touareg.